How do I find and understand my annual summary of donations?

 To assist donors who file U.S. taxes, we provide easy and secure access to a full summary of the donations they made during that tax year to the nonprofit organizations that use our Give Lively fundraising platform.
 (IMPORTANT EMPHASIS: Nonprofits may offer multiple fundraising methods, but this tax summary ONLY includes those that were powered by Give Lively technology.)

-This donation summary is available at all times our secure online Give Lively User Portal.
+This annual donation summary is available at all times in our secure online Give Lively User Portal.

-This article summarizes how to access the User Portal and make the most of your tax summary.
+This article summarizes how to access the User Portal and make the most of your summary.

 Log in to the User Portal

-To help you find your tax summary, we’ve placed two easy-to-see “Now Available: Your 2021 Tax Summary” call-outs (see above) within the secure User Portal.
-The first is on the main landing page after you log in; the second is at the top of the “Donation History” page.
+- To help you find your tax summary, we’ve placed two easy-to-see “Now Available: Your 2022 Tax Summary” call-outs (see above) within the secure User Portal.
+The first is on the main landing page after you log in; the second is at the top of the “Payment history” page.

 (b) Under each unique customer name is an alphabetized list of nonprofits to which that unique customer donated in the chosen tax year via Give Lively technology.
 Next to each nonprofit name is the total tax-deductible dollar amount (as reported to us) that each customer donated to that nonprofit.

-Two notes: 1 – The donations associated with each nonprofit are ONLY those made via Give Lively fundraising technology.
-Other donations to other nonprofits or even to the same nonprofits using another company’s fundraising technology or made directly to the nonprofits will not appear in our tax summary.
 2 – You may see the “Give Lively Foundation” (EIN: 81-0693451) as a beneficiary nonprofit, but you may not recognize the name.
-The Give Lively Foundation is our registered donor-advised fund used to facilitate donation disbursement to nonprofits that are not Give Lively members but receive a donation through the Giving Basket.
+The Give Lively Foundation is a 501(c)(3) tax-exempt organization that collects charitable contributions and then re-grants them to other 501(c)(3) nonprofits across the United States.
+We use it to facilitate donation disbursement to nonprofits that are not Give Lively members but receive a donation through Charity Navigator's Giving Basket.
 These donations show up in the tax summary as contributions to the Give Lively Foundation, with a list of beneficiary nonprofit names underneath (without totals).
 “Give Lively Foundation” should be reported as the beneficiary for tax purposes.

-The default date and time range of the tax summary is UTC (learn about our use of UTC).
-Specifically, it covers 12 midnight 01/01/[previous year] UTC to just before midnight 01/01/[new year] UTC.
-You can “change your timezone” using the link at the top of the “Your 2021 Tax-Deductible Contributions” page to make your tax summary more accurate to your individual circumstance and ensure that all of your donations are included (learn more here).
+- The default date and time range of the tax summary is UTC (learn about our use of UTC).
+Specifically, it covers 12 midnight, 01/01/[previous year] UTC to just before midnight, 01/01/[new year] UTC.
+You can “change your timezone” using the link at the top of the “Your 2022 Tax-Deductible Contributions” page to make your tax summary more accurate to your individual circumstance and ensure that all of your donations are included (learn more here).
 Note that this will only affect your tax summary; UTC will still be the default timezone elsewhere in the User Portal and used for the automatic email receipts.

-If you need tax receipts for individual donations, whether just to review or to show an accountant/lawyer, look on the “Donation History” page in the User Portal.
-Every donation is listed, along with a tax receipt, and each receipt shows both the full donation amount and the reported tax-deductible amount.
+- If you need tax receipts for individual donations, whether just to review or to show an accountant/lawyer, look on the “Payment history” page in the User Portal.
+Every payment is listed, along with a tax receipt, and each receipt shows both the full payment amount and the reported tax-deductible amount.
 Some beneficiary nonprofits may also send a separate tax receipt, in which case you should feel free to use that.
 For nonprofits that do not send their own, the tax receipts Give Lively sent by email at the time of a donation or found through the Give Lively User Portal fully suffice for tax purposes.

-NOTE: Any fully or partially refunded donations are noted in tax receipts in the User Portal and reflected in the tax summary totals.
+NOTE: Any fully or partially refunded payments are noted in tax receipts in the User Portal and reflected in the tax summary totals.

 (a) Reach out to the beneficiary nonprofit for concerns about the tax-deductible amounts.
 Our reporting of tax-deductible amounts is based on known amounts that are not tax deductible, such as the value of tickets purchased through an Event Ticketing page.